DaneJacobson/3d-kenken/README.md

 - add a key so people know the controls lol
 - timer
 - figure out how to get the correct division and multiplication symbols as operators.
+- Change title from "My first three.js app" to "3D-KenKen"
+- pop-up for contacting me on X about bugs

 Speedups
 - 6x6x6 takes too long to generate, need to figure out why and optimize generation algorithms